 - All valid passes will be accepted as fare as usual, by showing it to the bus driver.

-Phase TWO: CVP, U-PASS and Freedom card holders will be transitioned to new M•CARDs.
+COMPLETED Phase TWO: CVP, U-PASS and Freedom card holders will be transitioned to new M•CARDs.

 - Commuter Value Program participants will receive a new electronic smart card that will look similar to the previous CVP card.
 It will have the same benefits.
 Since this transition may take several months, some CVP customers will continue to use their current CVP cards during the transition period.